Sea Cloud II: Concept and construction

 The rigging was planned and produced by Navicom in Wolgast.
 The 23 sails were made in Poland.
 Sea Cloud II was launched on 18 March 1999.
 However, the owner's exacting demands in relation to interior fitout caused delivery problems and personnel problems.
 This led to a roughly one-year delay.
 The ship was eventually handed over to Sea Cloud Cruises on 29 December 2000, in a not yet completely finished state.
 On 22 January 2001, the final work was completed.
-The Sea Cloud II was christened on 6 February 2001 in Las Palmas, Canary Islands.
+Sea Cloud II was christened on 6 February 2001 in Las Palmas, Canary Islands.
 The sponsor was Sabine Christiansen.